We'd love to tell you

 When buying a pre-owned home, the chain of sale can be make or break, particularly if you already have a home to sell.
 If you’ve already found a buyer for your home and the sellers of this property haven’t yet, then that could mean you either have to move into temporary accommodation until they can move, or you have to let this one go.
 Likewise, if the owners are looking for a quick sale because they already have their new home lined up, then you’ll need to be ready to move soon.

 Many home buyers find that another benefit of buying a new build home is the lack of chain.
-You can select a plot that is ready for when you are, and you can even eliminate the pressure to sell your existing home by part exchanging it.
+You can select a plot that is ready for when you are, and you can even eliminate the pressure to sell your existing home by

 South-facing gardens are very popular as they have sun on them all day long, although for some that might not be ideal as it means the back rooms of the home become hot boxes during the summer months.